bowbahdoe/microhttp-systemlogger/README.md

     public static void main(String[] args)
             throws IOException, InterruptedException {
-        // These messages are noisy, so you likely want to var logger = new SystemLogger(Level.INFO);
+        // These messages are noisy, so you likely want to
+        // leave this at the default level of TRACE. var logger = new SystemLogger(Level.INFO);

         var options = new Options()